 While most patients have flat foot surgery done as an outpatient, other patients may have to stay overnight for observation.
 After the surgery, a splint or cast is applied to immobilize the area.
 You’ll have to keep your foot elevated for at least two weeks.
 After sutures come out, a removable boot will be put in place.
 The important thing for patients to remember is that they MUST NOT put any weight on the foot for 6-8 weeks after surgery.
 Gradually, weight-bearing movement can be added over the next several weeks.
 Three months after surgery, most individuals can walk in regular shoes or shoes with orthopedic inserts or braces.
 Physical therapy is the last step in the healing process in order to regain strength and range of movement in the foot and ankle.

-While flat foot surgery can seem intimidating and will interfere with your daily life for a few months, it is worth it for anyone who experiences unremitting pain in the feet and ankles due to flat feet.
+Flat foot surgery can seem intimidating and will interfere with your daily life for a few months.
+It is worth it for anyone who experiences unremitting pain in the feet and ankles due to flat feet.
 Because it is a surgical correction, the results are permanent, so you won’t have to continue with treatments after the recovery period of over.
 Instead, you can once again walk, run, and stand for hours on your own two feet with no discomfort.

 If you would like to learn more about flat foot surgery and whether it is the right choice for you, please call (718) 873-3174 to schedule a consultation at one of our six locations in the Queens, Brooklyn and NYC areas.
 We want you to be walking in comfort, and flat foot surgery can get you there!